intelligent-soft-robots/pam_documentation/D1_datasets.md

 ### Files

 The files can be downloaded on [Edmond](https://edmond.mpdl.mpg.de/dataset.xhtml?persistentId=doi:10.17617/3.OMM0JP).
 There are 6 zip files.
-Each files contains several "df" files (around 40), each file containning a pandas dataframe.
+Each file contains several "df" files (around 40), each file containing a pandas dataframe.

 ### How to read the data